 The interior of her car was a virtual trash bin.
-Empty coffee cups, crumpled receipts, and dried leaves littered the floor.
-The passenger seat was covered with dog fur.
-A fine layer of dust coated the dashboard, and the steering wheel felt sticky.
+Empty coffee cups, crumpled receipts, and dry leaves littered the floor.
+Dog fur was embedded in the passenger seat.
+The dashboard was covered with dust, and the steering wheel felt sticky.
 No more procrastination.
 It was time to get a car wash.

 After paying inside, Charlotte headed to the covered exterior waiting area.
-It was early spring, and today happened to be one of the first times the sun had appeared in days; an eternity by SoCal standards.
-She sat in a plastic chair, enjoying the warm soft breeze, watching cars being polished and detailed.
+It was early spring, and today happened to be one of the first times the sun had appeared in quite a while.
+She sat in a chair, enjoying the warm soft breeze, watching the cars being polished and detailed.
 Feeling a bit of a chill, she repositioned her seat in the sunlight, adjacent to a sparkling white Bentley convertible.
 An older man was gently tending to the interior.
-Mesmerized, she watched him as he meticulously cleaned each window, inside and out.
-She was so fixated, that she hardly noticed when another chair slid up next to hers.
+Mesmerized, she watched him meticulously clean each window, inside and out.
+She was so fixated, that she hardly noticed when a plastic chair slid up next to hers.
 A man’s deep voice startled her, “Nice day, huh?”
 Looking up, she saw a gorgeous guy about her age.
-Messy blonde hair framed amber eyes, and he was dressed in a stylish casual way that appealed to her fashion sensibility.
+He had sparkling amber eyes, and was dressed in a stylish casual way that appealed to her fashion sensibility.
 She crossed her legs, dangling a low heeled black pump in his direction.
-She was wearing her favorite faded cropped jeans with an old leather jacket over a yellow t-shirt that read “Lover’s Only-Jamaica’.
-Laughing nervously, she responded, “Yeah, it’s super nice out.”
+She was dressed in her favorite faded cropped jeans with an old leather jacket over a yellow t-shirt that read “Lover’s Only-Jamaica’.
+She laughed nervously.
+“Yes, it’s super nice out.”
 Cringing at her own awkwardness, she sighed.
 He looked around the lot, then glanced at the Bentley in front of them.
-Motioning casually with a hand, he offered up, “Sweet Ride.”
-She responded with, “Yeah, it sure is.”
-Just at that moment, a large black Range Rover with tinted glass slowly rolled out from the wash area to be polished.
+Motioning casually with a hand and giving her a glance, he offered up, “Sweet Ride.”
+She responded with, “Yeah, it is.”
+Just at that moment, a large black Range Rover with tinted glass slowly drove out from the wash area to be polished.
 They both watched as it pulled up behind the Bentley.
-She felt butterflies in her stomach as she noticed his eyes follow the shining behemoth.
+She smiled as she noticed his eyes tracking the shining behemoth.

-As he filled two cups from the free for customers coffee pot, Jimmy peered out the smudged window towards the carwash lot.
+As he filled two styrofoam cups￼￼ with coffee from the free-for-customers plastic carafe, he peered out the smudged window towards the carwash lot.
 His eyes narrowed as an old grey Honda rolled out.
-Visible dents marking the sides and those trademark mismatched hubcaps a dead giveaway.
+Visible dents and those trademark mismatched hubcaps a dead giveaway.
 His old standby.
 Never let him down.